 It’s important to note that the bishop of Rome, who we all now know as “The Pope,” didn’t even appear at the Nicene Council.
 He sent a routine delegate to observe, and history records no particular input from him.
 The “Pope” did not preside at this conference that would define Christian orthodoxy because at that time the bishop of Rome was just one bishop out of many.
 Though an important post, the bishop of Rome had no binding authority outside his own diocese, the equivalent to an LDS stake, and was making no claim to any right of central authority over the council.
 The Emperor Constantine had demanded the conference, and his delegated bishops from Alexandria, in Egypt, and nearby regions ran it, not the “Pope” as we think of the structure of the Roman Church today.
 (Nicaea is in modern Turkey and called Isnik.
 Rather a ways off from Rome.)

-Though the Second Ecumenical Council of Constantinople in 381, was able to produce nearly universal agreement East and West on a basic Christian creed, the body-and-fender work done in this fashion to hammer together an “agreeable” statement wasn’t enough for many of the Western Church’s driving personalities.
-Having gotten most of what it wanted after re-working the original Nicene Creed, with this victory, the Roman or “Western” Church set about drafting what was supposed to be the more precise and undebatable language of the Athanasian Creed, which took the concept of unifying the Father, Son and Holy Ghost so far that it defined them clearly as a single entity.
+The Second Ecumenical Council of Constantinople in 381, was eventually able to peel-off the layers of add-ons, and extract the local and regional modifications from the Nicene Creed until it did indeed produce nearly universal agreement East and West on a basic Christian statement of faith.
+But that didn’t last long.
+The sort of careful body-and-fender work done in this fashion to shape and smooth together a widely “agreeable” Christian statement wasn’t satisfying enough for many of the Western Church’s driving personalities.
+Though it got most of what it wanted by collaboratively re-working the original Nicene Creed, the Roman or “Western” Church set about drafting what was supposed to be the more precise and undebatable language of the Athanasian Creed.
+In this third major attempt, Rome took the concept of unifying the Father, Son and Holy Ghost so far that it defined them clearly as a single entity.

 - Whosoever will be saved, before all things it is necessary that he hold the catholic faith;